cpy114514/3d-tetris/README.md

 ## Editing

 Open `GamePlay.unity`, select `Editable Cuboid Tetris`, and use the Inspector to edit board settings, materials, UI references, preview colors, and scene setup tools.

+Copyright © 2026 Your Name.
+All rights reserved.
+No permission is granted to copy, modify, distribute, or use this code.